BlackSky Pathfinder 1 [Spaceflight Services]

 Two pasphinder satellites, BlackSky Pathfinder 1 and 2 were built to evaluate the systems.
 BlackSky Pathfinder 1 was launched into a synchroneous orbits on multi satellite launches on a PSLV-G (3) in September 2016.
 The second satellite, BlackSky Pathfinder 2 was built and was planned for a launch on a Falcon-9 v1.2 later in 2017.
 As the first satellite reached all goals, it was deceided not to launch the second satellite and contionue with the operational satellites.

-A full constellation of 60 satellites is planned for 2019 that will be replaced every three years.
+A initial constellation of 60 satellites is planned for 2021 that will be replaced every three years.
 The first six satellites have been funded by September 2015.

 |Type / Application:||Earth Observation|